RxSwiftCommunity/RxController/document/chapter5-view.md

 ### Computed properties.

-The private computed properties should be on the top of the internal computed properties.
+The private computed properties should be above the internal computed properties.
-The computed properties with only get method should be on the top of the properties with both set and get methods.
+The computed properties with only get method should be above the properties with both set and get methods.
 **Definition of computed properties should follow the orders:**

 - Private computed properties